 Welcome to Risk-First!

-Let’s cover some of the big questions up-front: The why, what, who, how and where of The Menagerie.
+Let’s cover some of the big questions up-front: The why, what, who, how, and where of The Menagerie.

 Why

 “Scrum, Waterfall, Lean, Prince2: what do they all have in common?”

 I’ve started this because, on my career journey, I’ve noticed that the way I do things doesn’t seem to match up with the way the books say it should be done.
 And, I found this odd and wanted to explore it further.
 Hopefully, you, the reader, will find something of use in this.